 Project Grant: Application process

-The Project Grant competition includes a registration and an application, followed by a single-stage committee-based peer review evaluation process.
+The Project Grant competition includes a registration and an application, followed by a committee-based peer review evaluation process.
 A registration must be submitted for the application form to open.

 When preparing your application, CIHR expects that you will adhere to all applicable instructions and requirements.
 This includes font sizes, spacing, page limits etc. Failure to comply with these requirements may negatively impact the evaluation of the application and could lead to withdrawal.
 In cases of non-compliance that result in extra pages being added by applicants, CIHR may reformat and remove any pages that exceed the stated limit with no further notification to the Nominated Principal Applicant.